64robots/nova-fields/docs/json.md

 and is stored in the `content_json` field.

-In this example ensure that the `content_json` field is being set to cast to `object` on the underlying model instance.
+In this example ensure that the `content_json` field is being set to cast either to `object` or `collection` on the underlying model instance.